expo/fyi/prebuilding.md

 Finally, you can clear your `/ios` and `/android` folders, then regenerating them by running: `expo prebuild --clean`

-Running `yarn ios` and `yarn android` should build successfully build the native projects.
+Running `yarn ios` and `yarn android` should successfully build the native projects.
 You can keep modifying the `app.json` and config plugins, then running `expo prebuild` or `expo prebuild --clean` to sync up changes until it works.

 If you have an issue, you can always revert changes in git to undo.